 1. Prototypes and Functional Parts

-The use of vapor smoothing for prototypes is common, especially if cosmetic quality is more important than precision.
-Functional prototypes can often have a second life as market test products, investor relations tools, and advertising media.
-To that end, vapor smoothing can be a very useful process in delivering multi-task, capable 3D-printed product outcomes.
+Vapor smoothing is used for prototypes every day, especially if cosmetic quality is more important than precision.
+Functional prototypes often have a second life as market test products, investor relations tools, and advertising media.
+To that end, vapor smoothing can be a beneficial process in delivering multi-task, capable 3D-printed product outcomes.

 2. Decorative Objects

-When a 3D print is produced for a decorative purpose, the as-printed state generally fails to fit the bill.
-FDM/FFF parts are low resolution and really look like prototypes!
-Vapor smoothing can lift the appearance of parts from striated and prototype-like to presentable, with low effort and labor required.
-Alternatives such as filling/sanding are labor-intensive and skilled.
-The intrinsic porosity and low resolution of these parts in their unsmoothed state are cosmetically poor.
+When a 3D print is produced for a decorative purpose, the as-printed state generally fails to meet the desired aesthetic standards.
+FDM/FFF parts are low resolution and really look like prototypes.
+Vapor smoothing can transform the appearance of parts from striated and prototype-like to presentable, requiring minimal effort and labor.
+Alternatives such as filling/sanding are labor-intensive and require skilled work.
+These parts' intrinsic porosity and low resolution in their unsmoothed state are cosmetically poor.

-PBF parts have a rough, particulate finish that cannot be considered highly cosmetic.
-Their resolution is much better than typical FDM/FFF however, and their porosity is approximately zero.
+PBF parts have a rough, particulate finish that is not considered highly cosmetic.
+However, their resolution is much better than typical FDM/FFF, and their porosity is approximately zero.
 On that basis, vapor smoothing can lift these parts from “functional but ugly” to excellent, by minimizing the sandy nature of the surface and rendering it glossy.

 3. Cosplay Props and Costumes

 Stage, movie, and cosplay equipment are sometimes produced by 3D printing and often include painted and plated finishes to meet color expectations.
 This requires smoothing that doesn’t double or triple the cost of parts.
-Similarly, an increasing prevalence of home 3D printing is creating consequent growth in vapor smoothing as a do-it-yourself process.
+Similarly, the increasing prevalence of home 3D printing is leading to growth in vapor smoothing as a do-it-yourself process.

 4. Display Models and Miniatures

-Display models and miniatures have a tendency to be small and intricately detailed.
-Vapor-smoothing PETG-printed materials help make these more visually pleasing.
+Display models and miniatures tend to be small and intricately detailed.
+Vapor-smoothing PETG-printed materials help make them more visually pleasing.

 What Is the Life Span of Vapor Smoothing PETG Products?

 The useful functional life of a PETG prototype ends when it is broken by excessive force in use, abraded to the point of damage, or crushed.
 In general, PETG prototypes do not have an intrinsic life span, in that the material is extremely stable and hard to degrade by any non-aggressive means.
-For example, exposure to the types of solvents used in vapor smoothing does not happen in normal environments.
-The temperature required to damage a PETG printed part is very high, again not present in normal environments.
-And PETG is non-hygroscopic and essentially impervious to microbial or bacterial attack.
+For example, exposure to the types of solvents used in vapor smoothing does not happen in everyday environments.
+The temperature required to damage a PETG printed part is very high, which is not present in everyday environments.
+Additionally, PETG is non-hygroscopic and essentially impervious to microbial or bacterial attack.

 What Is the Quality of Vapor Smoothing PETG Products?